8 Best Blogging Resources for Bloggers on a Budget

 Ruth (the blogger behind Living Well, Spending Less) has been blogging for years and is making a full-time income from her blog.
 She actually makes enough that she brought her engineer husband home from work a couple years ago, too.
 Ruth definitely knows what she is talking about.
 This book gives you some great ideas on how to begin making money from your blog.

 If you have dreams of someday becoming a professional blogger (like I do), I highly recommend Elite Blogging Academy.
 I joined EBA back in 2014 when Nathan was born.
 To date, EBA is the largest investment I have ever made in my blog but it has paid off time and time again.

 Elite Blogging Academy opens once a year.
 It is run by Ruth Sukoup and is an intense program that forces you to fine-tune every area of your blog to become a professional blogger.
-The nice thing about EBA is that you have lifetime access and I am still learning more as I work through it the second time.
+The nice thing about EBA is that you have lifetime access and I am still learning from it.

 Recommended Hosting Company:

 From the beginning, I bought my own domain and url, and started blogging on WordPress.
 Both of these things are incredibly important if you have plans for a professional blog at any point.
 It’s not expensive and it’s easy to do through any hosting site.

 I used Bluehost as my hosting company for many years.
 But, as soon as I started to grow and receive more page views, I experienced glitches and slow load time.
 Yes, Bluehost has incredibly low prices but after my experience and hearing from countless other blogger friends, I would recommend starting with a slightly higher priced hosting company.

 Now, if you are truly on a tight budget and trying to figure out if you will last with blogging, give Bluehost a try.
 They do have the lowest prices around, and if you switch to a different company before your time is up, Bluehost will refund you for the time in your plan you have not used.